JosueGarcia04/spollnet-frontend/README.md

 - The multimedia files (images, videos, etc.) are under the [Attribution-NonCommercial (CC BY-NC)] license.
 - Data files are under the [Attribution-NonCommercial-ShareAlike (CC BY-NC-SA)] license.

-## Execution
-In order to start, you need to clone our project, for that you will execute:

-    git clone

-Next, you need to install some dependencies that are key to the operation of our app, therefore, you will be executing the following command:

-    npm i

-Having the data files, you need to configure the database (make sure you have MongoDB installed and running on your machine).
-If you need a database for your project, set up a database in MongoDB and update the connection settings in your project code to connect to the appropriate database.

-Next, you need to configure some environment variables in the ".env" file

-Moving on, you need to run the Tailwind files and styles, so to run on our server, use this command:

-    npm run build:styles

-Performing all the above steps, you just need to run

-    npm run dev

 ## Organizers
 [Activity scheduler](https://trello.com/invite/spollnet/ATTIcd94de3af60d3ab84f47bb66a34f9d85A3D21D16)